Towards Building Multilingual Language Model for Medicine: Methodology

-We have benchmarked the following LLMs on our proposed MMedBench: \begin{itemize} \itemsep{3pt} \item GPT-4~\cite{openai2023gpt4}, a groundbreaking \textbf{multilingual} large language model developed by OpenAI, stands as one of the most sophisticated LLMs to date.
-Due to the confidential of data and model details, it is uncertain for its detailed model scale.
+\item \textbf{GPT-4~\cite{openai2023gpt4}}, a groundbreaking \textbf{multilingual} large language model developed by OpenAI, stands as one of the most sophisticated LLMs to date.
+Due to the confidentiality of data and model details, it is uncertain for its detailed model scale.
 Though GPT-4 does not emphasize it is a multilingual LLM, its \textbf{multilingual} ability is still superior.
 Given that it is only accessible through API, we evaluate it in a zero-shot manner with proper instruction~(Check \textbf{Supplementary Material~\ref{sec:prompt_used}} for more details).

+\item \textbf{GPT-4~(5-shot, CoT)} uses in context learning~\cite{NEURIPS2020_1457c0d6} and chain-of-thought~\cite{kim2023cot} to further improve the performance of GPT-4, which represents the highest performance currently achievable.
+For implementation, we follow prompts used in MedPrompt\cite{nori2023can}.
+Notice that, despite this approach can enhance the performance of different LLMs, it will take up more tokens and result in additional costs.

-\item GPT-3.5~\cite{chatgpt} is also developed by OpenAI.
+\item \textbf{GPT-3.5~\cite{chatgpt}} is also developed by OpenAI.
 Similarly to GPT-4, it is unknown for detailed model sizes or training data composition and never claims whether it is a multilingual or monolingual LLM but it also performs well for \textbf{multilingual} input.
 As the predecessor to GPT-4, it continues to exhibit robust performance for everyday applications and remains extensively utilized.
 We assess GPT-3.5 using the same API-based methodology as applied to GPT-4.

+\item \textbf{Flan-PaLM~\cite{Singhal2022LargeLM} and MedPaLM\ 2~\cite{singhal2023towards}}, is two close-source \textbf{multilingual} biomedical LLMs developed by Google.
+They demonstrate strong performance in medical English multiple-choice question answering.
+However, since it provides neither model weights nor access API function, we can only compare with them on the widely-used English benchmarks.
+A famous variant of Flan-PaLM is MedPaLM~\cite{Singhal2022LargeLM}, while, in the original paper, the multiple-choice question answering accuracy of MedPaLM is not reported.
+Thus, here we can only compare with Flan-PaLM.

-\item Gemini-1.0 pro~\cite{Anil2023GeminiAF} is the latest general multimodal foundation model developed by Google.
+\item \textbf{Gemini-1.0 pro~\cite{Anil2023GeminiAF}} is the latest general multimodal foundation model developed by Google.
 Though it is targeted at multimodal scenarios, as reported in the original paper, its language ability even surpasses Google's former LLM, PaLM 2~\cite{Anil2023PaLM2T}.
-Similar to GPT-series, its detailed scale and whether it is specifically targeted to multilingual or monolingual scenarios are not released.
+Similar to GPT series, its detailed scale and whether it is specifically targeted to multilingual or monolingual scenarios are not released.
 However, in our testing, it responds well for \textbf{multilingual} input.